solidjs/solid-start/docs/routes/core-concepts/routing.md

 <table-of-contents></table-of-contents>

-Routing is possibly the most important concept to understand in SolidStart.
-Everything starts with your routes: the compiler, the initial request, and almost every user interaction afterward.
-In this section, you'll learn how to write basic routes, navigate between routes, and handle more complex/dynamic routing scenarios.
+Understanding routing is an important starting point to SolidStart, as it serves as the foundation to your application.
 There are two categories of routes:

 - UI routes, which define the user interfaces in your app
 - [API routes][api-routes], which define data endpoints in your app